Tailored Learning Provision

 Targeted programs are delivered in partnership with a range of service providers and are supported by a team of teachers, youth workers and SSO’s.

-Access to these programs requires a Flexible Learning Options (FLO) enrolment which is a Department for Education (DfE) strategy.
-Students are only FLO enrolled after all other school options have been considered and this enrolment is at the discretion of the Principal.
+Access to these programs requires a Tailored Learning Provision (TLP) enrolment which is a Department for Education (DfE) strategy.
+Students are only TLP enrolled after all other school options have been considered and this enrolment is at the discretion of the Principal.

-The CBHS Flexible Learning programs are underpinned by the following:
+The CBHS Tailored Learning Provision program are underpinned by the following:

 • A strong belief in the potential of all young people to learn and be successful